awsdocs/incident-manager-user-guide/doc_source/cross-service-confused-deputy-prevention.md

 # Cross\-service confused deputy prevention<a name="cross-service-confused-deputy-prevention"></a>

-The confused deputy problem is an information security issue that occurs when an entity without permission to perform an action callsa more\-privileged entity to perform the action\.
+The confused deputy problem is an information security issue that occurs when an entity without permission to perform an action calls a more\-privileged entity to perform the action\.
 This can allow malicious actors to run commands or modify resources they otherwise would not have permission to run or access\.

 In AWS, cross\-service impersonation can lead to a confused deputy scenario\.
 Cross\-service impersonation is when one service \(the *calling service*\) calls another service \(the *called service*\)\.
 A malicious actor can use the calling service to alter resources in another service using permissions that they normally would not have\.